-I’m very excited to announce that my next book, …and forgive them their debts: Lending, Foreclosure and Redemption — From Bronze Age Finance to the Jubilee Year (ISLET-Verlag Dresden), will officially release this coming November 13, 2018.
-The pre-order page on Amazon will be available soon, and I’ll make another announcement when that’s up.
+I’m very excited to announce that my next book, …and forgive them their debts: Lending, Foreclosure and Redemption — From Bronze Age Finance to the Jubilee Year (ISLET-Verlag Dresden), is available for pre-order NOW!

 Copy for book description and advance praise: